stolostron/multicluster-observability-operator/tools/README.md

 ## Swith user to be grafana admin

-Secondly, you should use this script `switch-to-grafana-admin.sh` to switch a user to be a grafana admin, and then use this user to manage dashboards, manage folders, manage users, etc.
+Secondly, you need to ask a user to login `https://$ACM_URL/grafana-dev/` before use this script `switch-to-grafana-admin.sh` to switch the user to be a grafana admin.

 ```
 $ ./switch-to-grafana-admin.sh kube:admin